WinPlay02/GitCraft/readme.md

 # GitCraft
-Generates a Git repository of decompiled Minecraft, starting from 1.14.4.
+Generates a Git repository of decompiled Minecraft.
 For personal use only.
 Do not share or upload the resulting repository.

 To get started, execute `./gradlew run` from the command line, advanced usage (`./gradlew run --args="[Options]"`) is shown below.